 DLTx ASA and Blockchain Moon Acquisition Corp.
 Announce Business Combination

-/EIN News/ -- Blockchain Moon Acquisition Corp.
-(NASDAQ: BMAQ) has entered into a business combination agreement to acquire substantially all of the assets of DLTx ASA (OSX: DLTX) including all Web 3 infrastructure assets.
+Blockchain Moon Acquisition Corp.
+BMAQ has entered into a business combination agreement to acquire substantially all of the assets of DLTx ASA DLTX including all Web 3 infrastructure assets.

 - DLTx builds the infrastructure for Web 3 globally, including decentralized Cloud Computing, Green Bitcoin Mining, and Decentralized Data Relay Services;